 My goal is to empower you to understand your own body and to promote self-awareness, self-trust and self-love in every session.

-What is your approach to herbalism?
+What is my approach to herbalism?

 I am a clinically trained herbalist.
 My foundations include an in-depth study of phytochemistry, phytotherapy and clinical herbalism.
 I am also a passionate gardener, with experience in biodynamic medicinal plant growing and horticulture.